Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 ### rtc_alpha_hw.xclbin / rtc_alpha_hw_emu.xclbin

 This is the fully implemented system, which integrated all the three kernels: *rtc_gen*, *alpha_mix* and *strm_dump*, which are connected together via AXI stream bus.
 Please note the function of the kernel *strm_dump* is very easy to be merged into *alpha_mix* kernel.
-We seperated the *strm_dump* kernel here just to demostrate the kernel-to-kernel AXI stream connection functionality.
+We separated the *strm_dump* kernel here just to demonstrate the kernel-to-kernel AXI stream connection functionality.
 Refer to the following connection diagram on U50 platform.
 According to the different building target (hw or hw_emu), two XCLBIN files will be generated.

 <div align="center">
 <img src="./doc/images/rtc_alpha_diagram.png" alt="rtc_alpha Diagram" >